patrickboateng/geolysis/README.md

 1. `geolysis.ui (Qt, PySide6)`

    `geolysis.ui` is a Graphical User Interface (GUI) which will enable users to graphically interact with `geolysis`.
-User will be able to input data and view generated plots, such as `PSD` curves, `Atterberg Limits` plots, `Compaction` curves, etc within the application.
+Users will be able to input data and view generated plots, such as `PSD` curves, `Atterberg Limits` plots, `Compaction` curves, etc within the application.

 1. `geolysis.excel (Javascript & Others)`